-States must ensure compliance provisions humanitarian law including those applicable to noninternational armed conflict and those regulating the use of weapons.
+States must ensure compliance provisions with all of humanitarian including law those applicable to noninternational armed conflict and those regulating the use of weapons.
 For example, the Mines Protocol to the 1980 Conventional Weapons Convention requires States to impose penal sanctions against those killing or injuring civilians in violation of the Protocol.
 States must ensure compliance rules arising with under customary international law, as well as those set out in international agreements.
 States must take whatever measures are necessary to prevent and suppress all Such violations thereof. measures may include military regulations, administrative orders and other regulatory measures.
-However criminal legislation is the most appropriate and effective means of dealing with all serious violations international humanitarian law.
+However criminal legislation is the most appropriate and effective dealing with all means of serious violations of international humanitarian law.